polachandu/React/README.md

 - Read the data using selector
 * To install use this commands : npm install @reduxjs/toolkit and npm install react-redux
 * Selector hook give access to redux store
+* Redux uses immer library in the background